Georgian wine

 Samegrelo will surprise you with the exquisite Ojaleshi wine, paired with the region’s diverse cuisine.

-In Racha-Lechkhumi, the legendary Khvanchkara wine, one of the most expensive varieties globally, is best enjoyed with regional specialties like ham, Khachapuri, Lobiani, and Shkmeruli.
+In Racha-Lechkhumi, people savor the legendary Khvanchkara wine, one of the world’s most expensive varieties, alongside regional specialties like ham, Khachapuri, Lobiani, and Shkmeruli.

 Guria and Adjara regions invite you to experience the renowned Chkhaveri, paired with local delicacies that promise to delight your palate.